ansys/pyansys-dev-guide/doc/source/how-to/vulnerabilities.rst

 The PyAnsys ecosystem has implemented automated mechanisms to track and report vulnerabilities in the codebase.
-These tools are intended to be integrated into the CI/CD pipeline of the repositories.
+These tools are intended to be integrated into the CI/CD workflow of the repositories.

 The PyAnsys Core team has come up with a GitHub Action that can be used to automatically check for vulnerabilities in the codebase.
 This action is based on